aws-samples/baseline-environment-on-aws/doc/PipelineDeployment.md

 ```

 > **Note**
 > You don't have to select `--profile` option in executing synth command in CodeBuild Project.
-This is because CodeBuild has enough privileges (Administrator privileges in Tools Account) to execute it.
+This is because CodeBuild has enough privileges in its execution role.
 If you want to run it locally, you can execute it by specifying Profile like `npx cdk synth -c environment=dev --profile xxxxxx`.

-Envirionment is set to `dev` by default.
-If you want to change it, you have to select environment in Context.

 ##### **`usecases/guest-webapp-sample/bin/blea-guest-ecsapp-sample-pipeline.ts`**